AlexAxenti/QuickCmd/README.md

     -  qc-windows-x86_64.exe
     - qc-linux-x86_64
     - qc-macos-x86_64
-3. Put it somewhere on your `PATH`
+3. Put it somewhere already on your `PATH`

 #### Linux/macOS
 ```bash